kai687/sphinxawesome-theme/docs/how-to/install.md

    <!-- vale 18F.Clarity = YES -->

-1. Run a Nox session.
+1. Test your Nox environment.

    You can run any Nox session to confirm that the environment is working.
    To list the available sessions, enter: